JontySinai/jontysinai.github.io/_posts/2017-09-16-the-mcp-neuron.markdown

 [picture: AND Gate truth table]

-To reproduce the AND Gate using an MCP neuron, all of the weights should be \\(1\\), again so that the neuron considers all inputs, but the threshold value should be equal to the number of inputs (eg \\(2\\) for the example above), so that the neuron is activated only when all inputs are positive.
+To reproduce the AND Gate using an MCP neuron, all of the weights should be \\(1\\), again so that the neuron considers all inputs, but the threshold value should be equal to the number of inputs (eg. \\(2\\) for the example above), so that the neuron is activated only when all inputs are positive.

 ### The NOT Gate
 <br/>

-So far we have seen logic gates which consider all inputs - i.e. their MCP neuron weights were all one.
+So far we have seen logic gates which consider all inputs - i.e. their MCP neuron weights were all \\(1\\).
 What about gates which ignore their inputs?
-This can be done using a NOT gate, which inverts the signal of its input, so that if the inputs is positive then the output will be null and vice-versa.
-In short, it *negates* its input signal.
+This can be done using a NOT gate, which inverts the signal of its input, so that if the input is positive then the output will be null and vice-versa.
+In short, it **negates** its input signal.
 It's truth table is shown below:

 [picture: NOT Gate truth table]